kelvintechnical/23-Java-Projects/README.md

 9. **Interactive Library System**
    Add console-based interactive features (e.g., search and sorting).

-10. **Complete Library Management System**
-    A full-fledged system with OOP, file handling, and comprehensive use of the Collections Framework.
----

 ## Final Project: Library Management System

 **Description**: Build a system to manage books, members, and transactions for a library.